 - to realise property in order to make a distribution to one or more secured or preferential creditors.

-Legislative provisions for administration can be found in Part II and Schedule B1 of the 1986 Act.
+Legislative provisions for administration can be found in Part II and Schedule B1 of the Insolvency Act 1986.

 The rules for administration are contained in the Insolvency (Scotland) (Company Voluntary Arrangements and Administration) Rules 2018.